MakisChristou/list-rs/README.md

 Usage: todo-rs [COMMAND]

 Commands:
   add       Adds a todo
   remove    Removes a todo
-  update   Updates a todo with a given id list
-  archive
-  done
-  undone
-  help     Print this message or the help of the given subcommand(s)
+  update    Updates a todo with a given id list      Lists a single todo or all all       List all tasks archived  List archived tasks archive   Set a task to Archived done      Sets a task to done undone    Sets a task to done help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help